david3xu/cira-ai-chatbot/new_structure.md

 The message is getting stuck in the 'sending' state and there's excessive re-rendering of the Messages component.
 Let me help fix this.
 The problem is that the types and interfaces between the frontend and backend don't match exactly, and there's a race condition in the streaming status updates.
 Let me fix this:

+# image chat
+Here's a summary of all the changes and their consistency: messageProcessor.ts:
+Added image support with base64 handling
+Uses OpenAI's vision format
+✅ Consistent with other changes answerQuestion.ts:
+Added image options to interface
+Handles image processing
+Converts between database and app formats
+✅ Consistent with other changes completionService.ts:
+Added vision format support
+Handles message formatting
+✅ Consistent with other changes types.ts:
+Added imageFile and imageDetail options
+✅ Consistent with other changes database.ts:
+Added MessageContent interface for vision format Updated FormattedMessage type
+✅ Consistent with other changes chat.ts:
+Added imageDetail to metadata
+Uses existing attachments for image files
+✅ Consistent with other changes
+The changes are now consistent across all files.
+The flow is:
+User provides image through AnswerQuestionOptions messageProcessor converts it to base64 and OpenAI format completionService handles the vision format messages Image metadata is stored in the chat message
+Would you like me to make any adjustments to ensure better consistency?

+   User Input (imageFile + prompt)
+   ↓
+   AnswerQuestionOptions (includes imageDetail)
+   ↓
+   messageProcessor (converts to base64 + OpenAI format) ↓
+   completionService (handles vision API calls)
+   ↓
+   ChatMessage (stores result with metadata)